 Executive chef Renzo Azzarello serves Sicilian seafood and homemade pastas with a Californian touch.
 The seasonal menu incorporates fresh and organic produce, local naturally grown meat and poultry from small farms.
 The restaurant complies with Monterey Bay Aquarium Seafood Watch, so all the seafood is sustainable.
+A recent expansion tripled the size of the patio to accommodate more diners.
 In 2014, diners voted Luna Blu one of the Top 100 Neighborhood Gem restaurants in America.

 This location of the beloved bakery offers the same menu as the other locations in Novato and Larkspur, as well as outdoor dining.
 Enjoy a wide array of fresh salads, sandwiches, and pastries on the boardwalk.

 1550 Tiburon Blvd, 415.797.6123

 With its hardwood floors and blue-checkered tablecloths, the sun-filled, one-room restaurant is an area favorite.
 Scallops, rib-eye steak, a beef burger and traditional crab cakes with jalapeño dipping sauce are some of the popular choices.